County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 Inmates who have been addicted to opioids are at far greater risk for overdose upon release, as their tolerance for street drugs is often greatly reduced after a stint of abstinence.
 Suddenly, a dose that got them high in the old days could now be fatal.

-Liability concerns and the need to improve withdrawal management are also driving the increase in MAT.
-About 80 percent of all detoxification for drugs and alcohol happen in jails and prisons.
-And nationally, in the last 10 years, counties and states have paid out well over $70 million dollars for addiction withdrawal-related deaths of inmates, according to a tally by Klein.
+Liability concerns and the need to improve withdrawal management are also driving the increase in medication-assisted treatment.
+About 80%

+. of all detoxification for drugs and alcohol happen in jails and prisons.
+And nationally, in the last 10 years, counties and states have paid out well over $70 million for addiction withdrawal-related deaths of inmates, according to a tally by Klein.
 More than 50 similar lawsuits are still pending.

 Klein says the challenge is far broader than jails for a public health system that has yet to catch up to the opioid crisis.
 "MAT is totally underutilized in the community, much less in jails," he says.

-The problem is particularly hard for jails in more rural and semi-rural counties, which often have limited access to medications, to physicians who will administer it, and to follow-up programs inmates can tap into upon release.
+The problem is particularly hard for jails in more rural and semi-rural counties, which often have limited access to medications, to physicians who will administer it, and to follow-up programs that inmates can tap into upon release.

 To provide methadone, for example, a jail has to either be certified as a methadone clinic or partner with a community clinic.

-"Even if [rural jails] wanted to provide medication-assisted treatment within the jails, there may not be a methadone clinic for 60 miles," says Carrie Hill, director of the National Sheriffs' Association's Center for Jail Operations.
+"Even if [rural jails] wanted to provide medication-assisted treatment within the jails, there may not be a methadone clinic for 60 miles," says Carrie Hill, director of the National Sheriffs' Association's center for jail operations.
 "It's a huge issue."

 Or a county may not have a doctor with the necessary licenses to provide treatment medications, Hill says.